Organizations of all types and sizes need an online presence to be found. But is a Facebook page all you need?

 Going with Facebook exclusively may seem like a good idea – after all, your audience is probably quite familiar with this platform, and there are over 2.4 billion monthly active users on Facebook.
 Plus, it’s easy to post content and see instant viewer feedback – and it’s free.
 So, do you really even need a website of your own?

 With Facebook, you are required to use their layout and design elements.
 Aside from being able to add a header image and logo, Facebook doesn’t provide much opportunity for customization unless you have a strong technical background.
-Even so, your Facebook page will look pretty similar to all the other pages on this platform, lacking in sophistication, inspiration and motivation – things that could set you apart if customization features were not so limited.
+Even so, your Facebook page will look pretty similar to all the other pages on this platform, lacking in sophistication, inspiration and motivation – things that could set you apart if customization features were not so limited or difficult to implement.

 Facebook uses a complex algorithm that controls how and when your posts are displayed, and to whom.
 But your posts are competing with many other posts on your viewers’ news feed.
 A person who ‘likes’ or comments on your posts frequently is more engaged and will see your posts more often than someone who merely follows your page to keep up with the latest news.
 To ensure your posts are seen by more people, you would have to pay to sponsor your content.